Phase 1.5: London | Kings Place, Venus Unwrapped

 Tickets are available for the final afternoon session (2.30-5.30pm) which we will open to the general public.
 Attending the workshop as an observer may interest you if you are contemplating a course like this in future but aren’t sure if it’s right for you now, or would like to learn more generally about the principles of conducting; or if the course was oversubscribed and we could not grant you a place as a participant.

-Complete your online application or book observer tickets by clicking the buttons below.
+Complete your online application via the button below.

 How much does it cost